 Discrimination prevents people with disability who identify with a diverse community group from expressing their views and wishes.
-People who are LGBTIQ+ with disabilities may rely on a small network of supporters or carers who may not be aware of their sexual orientation, gender identity or intersex status.
+People who are LGBTQIA+ with disability may rely on a small network of supporters or carers who may not be aware of their sexual orientation, gender identity or intersex status.
 Alternatively, they may be open about their sexual orientation, gender identity or intersex status but feel that this is sometimes ignored as a result of their disability.

 IF YOU NEED SUPPORT

+DACSSA is able to provide advocacy and support addressing a specific issue you may experience in relation to living with disability, which may also relate to identifying with the LGBTQIA+ community.
 A DACSSA advocate is able to listen to your issues and help to clarify and identify the issues at hand to help you find resolution.
 Please contact us should you need our assistance.Contact Us